cml87/SpringCore_111_forJenkins/README.md

 - Session: (Web applications, Spring MVC).
 A unique bean will be created for each user HTTP _session_.
 - GlobalSession: (Web applications, Spring MVC) Will returns a single bean per application deployment or server reboot.

-Usage: @Scope("singleton") annotating the bean class annotated with `@Component`.
-If we use Java configuration, use this annotation in the  `@Bean` annotated method.
+To define a bean's scope we use the `@Scope` annotation, eg. `@Scope("singleton")` on the bean class annotated with `@Component`.
+If we use Java configuration, we use this annotation in the  `@Bean` annotated method.
 This is the method that returns the bean, eg:

 ```java
 @Configuration
 public class AppConfig {